KeYProject/key-docs/docs/UsingKeyBook.md

 by at first performing basic steps manually, and demonstrating automation thereafter.
-Please note that the toy examples used all over this chapter serve the purpose of a step by step introduction of the concepts and usage of the
+Please note that the toy examples used all over this chapter serve the purpose of a step by step introduction of the concepts and usage of the KeY system.
-\keysystem.
 They are not suitable for giving any indication of the capabilities of the system.
 (See Chapter~\ref{chap:tutorial} instead.)

 Before we start, there is one last basic issue to discuss at this point.
 The